 Our Hearing Aid Program

 Audiologists are the most qualified professionals to provide competent caring hearing aid evaluations and fittings.
 Following a comprehensive assessment of your hearing ability, we discuss your specific communication needs to determine which instrument is best suited to you as an individual and your lifestyle.
-We provide all types and styles of hearing aids including basic and advanced digital hearing aids from a variety of hearing aid manufacturers.
-Every person who tries a hearing aid receives a 45 day trial period with it.
+We provide all types and styles of hearing aids including basic and advanced digital hearing aids from a variety of manufacturers.
+Every person who tries a hearing aid receives a 45-day trial period with it.
 This provides an opportunity to try the aid in a variety of listening situations to ensure that it is meeting each person’s individual hearing needs.
-It is also during this time taht follow up appointments are scheduled for assessment and verification of benefit with the hearing aid(s).
-Our success rate and overall satisfaction with hearing aids is extremely high.
+It is also during this time that follow-up appointments are scheduled for assessment and verification of benefits with the hearing aid(s).
+Our success rate and overall satisfaction with hearing aids are extremely high.

 Our Hearing Aid Program has an extremely high success rate.
-If a hearing aid is recommended for you, Hearing Evaluation Services will provide:
+If a device is recommended for you, Hearing Evaluation Services will provide:

 - A complete explanation of your hearing evaluation results

 - A discussion of your specific hearing difficulties and needs

 - Selection of the most appropriate device for your loss and lifestyle

 - A 45-day trial period with the hearing aid(s)

 - Instruction regarding the care and use of hearing aids